-Par ticulars 31-Mar-20 31-Mar-19

-(A) Deferred tax liability on capital gains Deferred tax asset:

-Capital losses 7,277 7,116

-Deferred tax asset [Refer note (i)] 7,277 7,116

-Deferred tax liabilities:

-Capital gain on investments 9,231 7,116

-Deferred tax liabilities 9,231 7,116

-Net deferred tax liabilities (A) 1,954 -

-(B) Deferred tax liability on other items Deferred tax asset:

-Employee benefits 2,949 2,380

-Others 2,055 2,412

-Total deferred tax assets [Refer note (ii)] 5,004 4,792

-Deferred tax liabilities: Depreciation/ amortisation on Property, plant and equipment/ Intangible assets 4,991 4,780

-Employee loan 13 12

-Total deferred tax liabilities 5,004 4,792

-Net deferred tax liabilities (B) - -

-Total Net deferred tax liabilities (A+B) 1,954
+Par ticulars 31-Mar-21 31-Mar-20 (A) Deferred tax liability on capital gains Deferred tax asset: Capital losses - 7,277 Deferred tax asset [Refer note (i)] 7,277 Deferred tax liabilities: Capital gain on investments 9,231 Deferred tax liabilities 9,231 Net deferred tax liabilities (A) 1,954 (B) Deferred tax liability on other items Deferred tax asset: Employee benefits Others - 2,949 2,055 Total deferred tax assets [Refer note (ii)] 5,004 Deferred tax liabilities: Depreciation/amortisation on Property, plant and equipment/ Intangible assets Employee loan 4,991 Total deferred tax liabilities 5,004 Net deferred tax liabilities (B) ======================================= Total Net deferred tax liabilities (A+B) 1,954

-Note (i) : Under tax laws, capital gain or loss cannot be set off with profit and gain from business or profession, therefore, deferred tax liability on capital losses has been recognized separately.
-As it was not probable that the Company will have future capital gain therefore, deferred tax asset was recognized to the extent of deferred tax liability as on 31 March 2019.
+Note (i): Under tax laws, capital gain or loss cannot be set off with profit and gain from business or profession, therefore, deferred tax liability on capital losses has been recognized separately.
+As it was not probable that the Company will have future capital gain therefore, deferred tax asset was recognized to the extent of deferred tax liability.
 The amount of deferred tax assets not recorded on the capital loss has been shown as part of 'Unrecognised deferred tax assets' included in the table below:

-Note (ii) : As it is not probable that the Company will have future taxable profit against which deferred tax assets can be realized, hence the deferred tax asset has been recognized on deductible temporary differences only to the extent of deferred tax liability.
+Note (ii): As it is not probable that the Company will have future taxable profit against which deferred tax assets can be realized, hence the deferred tax asset has been recognized on deductible temporary differences only to the extent of deferred tax liability.
 Further, deferred tax asset has not been recognized in relation to carry forward unused tax losses/ unabsorbed depreciation/MAT credit entitlement.
 The details of such items on which deferred tax assets has not been recognised is as below: